nushell/nushell.github.io/book/commands/get.md

  -  `cell_path`: the cell path to the data
  -  `...rest`: additional cell paths
- -  `--ignore-errors`: return nothing if path can't be found
+ -  `--ignore-errors`: when there are empty cells, instead of erroring out, replace them with nothing
  -  `--sensitive`: get path in a case sensitive manner

 ## Examples